 The eunuchs were organized into a strict hierarchy, there were twelve departments: utensils; store houses; clothing; food; ceremonial equipment; music; calligraphy and ceremonial support.
-It was the last department that had the most power as it advised the Emperor on what and when could be done based on ancient precedent.
+It was this last department that had the most power as it advised the emperor on what should be done and when based on ancient precedent.
 An audience could easily be canceled if the department advised that it would be inauspicious on that day.
-The director of this division was the Chief Eunuch and the Emperor's right hand man.
+The director of this division was the chief eunuch and the emperor's right hand man.

-On the re-unification of the Sui dynasty, the eunuchs rose to power again, but never to the same level as during the Han dynasty.
+On the Sui dynasty's re-unification of China, the eunuchs rose to power again, but never to the same level as during the Han dynasty.
 There was a brief resurgence under the later Tang emperors particularly Emperor Wenzong where the number of eunuchs reached 5,000, but the following Emperors limited their power to act as functionaries rather than power brokers.
-In the later Tang centralized control was weakening and the real power was with provincial rulers.
-There was another resurgence under the Ming dynasty, where the Forbidden City in Beijing became their enclave, at one time it has been estimated that there were 70,000 eunuchs.
+In the later Tang centralized control was weakening and the real power was with provincial governors.
+It was mainly during the Song that some eunuchs took to activities such as Liú Chéngguī (951-1016) who standardized weights and measures; Jiǎ Xiàn (1010-70) a pioneering mathematician and Tóng Guàn (1054-1126) a military general and adviser.
+There was another resurgence under the Ming dynasty, where the Forbidden City in Beijing became their enclave, at one time it has been estimated that there were at least 70,000 eunuchs.
 To curb their increasing power Ming Emperor Hongwu banned them from politics.

-One of the most powerful eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
+The first example from history of a eunuch rising to such power that he controlled the fate of the dynasty was Zhao Gao (d.
+207BCE) who conspired with Li Si to control the succession after the death of the first Qin emperor.
+One of the most powerful and corrupt eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
 The eunuch Wei Zhongxian ➚ (1568-1627) is considered the most notorious, the most powerful and villainous.
 He grew to have a power rivaling the emperor and was expected to found his own dynasty by the adoption of his nephew into the imperial family.
-It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of ruling.
-It is Wei who is chiefly blamed for the final collapse of the illustrious Ming dynasty.
+It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of administration.
+Wei aided by Madam Ke ➚ are often blamed for the final collapse of the illustrious Ming dynasty.